Kal Ho Naa Ho: Plot

-Naina Catherine Kapur is a pessimistic, uptight Indian Punjabi American MBA student who lives in New York City with her widowed mother Jennifer, a Punjabi Christian, disabled brother Shiv, adopted sister Jiya and paternal grandmother Lajjo, a Punjabi Sikh.
+Naina Catherine Kapur is a pessimistic, uptight Punjabi American business student who lives in New York City with her widowed mother Jennifer, a Punjabi Christian, disabled brother Shiv, adopted sister Jiya and paternal grandmother Lajjo, a Punjabi Sikh.
 Jennifer runs an unsuccessful café with her neighbour, Jaswinder "Jazz" Kapoor.
-Lajjo is hostile to Jennifer and Jia as she believes that Jia's adoption led her son (Jennifer's husband and Naina's father) to commit suicide.
+Lajjo is hostile to Jennifer and Jia as she believes that Jiya's adoption led her son (Jennifer's husband and Naina's father) to suicide.

 Naina has two best friends: her classmate, Rohit Patel, an Indian Gujarati American, and Jaspreet "Sweetu" Kapoor, Jazz's sister.
 Her life is dull and overshadowed by the loss of her father until Aman Mathur and his mother move in next door with his uncle, Pritam Chaddha.
 Aman's cheerfulness gradually wins over Naina's family and he slowly starts to solve their problems.
 He suggests that they change the café to an Indian restaurant and its success alleviates their financial burdens.
 Aman encourages Naina to be happy and to live life to the fullest; she ends up falling in love with him.

 Rohit also falls in love with Naina and asks Aman's help in expressing his feelings.
 Naina tells Rohit there is something she must say to him, leading him to think that she reciprocates his feelings.
 Naina reveals she is in love with Aman instead.
 Shaken, Rohit calls Aman to tell him what has happened.
 Naina goes to Aman's house and is shocked to see a wedding photograph of Aman and his wife, Priya.
 Heartbroken, she leaves.

 Aman's mother confronts him about what has happened.
 He says he loves Naina but has decided to hide it because he is suffering from a fatal heart condition.
 He is not actually married.
 Priya is his childhood friend and doctor.
 Aman vows to bring Naina and Rohit together before he dies.
 He believes that Rohit will be able to provide for her better than he can.
 He hatches a plan to transform Naina and Rohit's bond, and gradually their friendship blossoms into love.
 Naina discovers his plan and chides Aman for trying to ruin her friendship with Rohit.
 Aman takes out Rohit's diary and confesses his feelings for Naina, saying they are Rohit's.
 Naina forgives Aman and Rohit.